bwengals/ccsnmultivar/README.md

 ```

 Note that Abdikamalov et al's 2014 waveform catalog and parameter file are included
-as an example of how to format the raw files for input.
+in the ProcessedWaveforms directory as an example of how to format the raw files for input.

 Now we need to make two objects, a Basis object and a design matrix object

-First we instantiate a basis object.
+First we instantiate a Basis object.
+Currently, there are two Basis objects.
-    Currently, I've implemented PCA with SVD, but also sklearns Kernel PCA, a
+1. PCA - using the Singular Value Decompostion (SVD)
+2. KCPA - Kernel PCA.
+A wrapper for sklearns [Kernel PCA](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.KernelPCA.html#sklearn.decomposition.KernelPCA)

 ```python
 # use a PCA basis keeping the first 10 Principal Components